 1. Healthy Rabbit

-Rabbits can be obtained from us, or any reputable breeder WHO KEEPS RECORDS OF PRODUCTION!
+Rabbits can be obtained from reputable breederswho select for commercial traits and WHO KEEPS RECORDS OF PRODUCTION!

 The rest can be obtained from rabbit specialty equipment dealers such as: Klubertanz or